 Celia Hunter Tree

-Evans Property, Waynesville, North Carolina, July 2008
+Evans Property, Waynesville, North Carolina (planted July 2008)

 Nov 08: "Celia" foreground, looking SW at seeping cliff rock